HCPC accepts applications from professionals who have the European Professional Card (EPC).

 How to apply for registration with the EPC

-EPC holders from states outside the UK will need to make an international application.
+EPC holders from states outside the EU will need to make an international application.

 The following professions are eligible to apply for the EPC: